thecmdrunner/remotion-gtts-template/README.md

 ## Things to keep in mind:

-1. Doesn't work in codespaces because `audioserver` URL is `localhost:PORT`
+1. As text for TTS changes, you may also want to programatically alter the `durationInFrames` for your `<Composition/>` using [`getAudioDurationInSeconds()`](https://www.remotion.dev/docs/get-audio-duration-in-seconds).

-2. As text for TTS changes, you may also want to alter the `durationInFrames` for your `<Composition/>`.
+2. [Special consideration must be made](#running-on-cloud-development-environments) when using cloud development services (like GitHub Codespaces, StackBlitz, etc).

 ## Get Started